 We will look at patterns, default behaviour, emotional reactions, expectations and pay particular attention to how anyone can make things worse in terms of eroding their resilience by spending too much time and energy being distressed with the distress.

-By adding to your resilience ‘tool kit’ you will have a lot more to call upon when the going gets rough.
+By adding to your resilience ‘toolkit’ you will have a lot more to call upon when the going gets rough.

 Our icebreaker is intended to energise and enable the delegates to get to know one another slightly better.

-You will be asked to identify what strategies/tools/support enabled them to be resilient in a specific situation.
+You will be asked to identify what strategies/tools/support enabled you to be resilient in a specific situation.

 However, we do know that there are common themes and behaviours that we believe can help develop and strengthen resilience.